nivedipagar12/App_Development_Projects/README.md

-# App_Development_Projects
+# JavaScript_Projects
-This repository contains some apps developed using Kotlin and Android Studio
+This repository contains some practice codes/projects developed using JavaScript